alekson-code/sqlalchemy-challenge/README.md

 # ﻿Climate Analysis in Hawaii
 For a long holiday vacation in Honolulu, Hawaii.
-To help with my trip planning, I decide to do a climate analysis about the area.
+To help with my trip planning, I need to do a climate analysis about the area.
 The following sections outline the steps that I will need to take to accomplish this task.

 ## Part 1: Analyze and Explore the Climate Data
 In this section, I will use Python and SQLAlchemy to do a basic climate analysis and data exploration of my climate database.
 Specifically, I wil use SQLAlchemy ORM queries, Pandas, and Matplotlib.
 To do so, I will complete the following steps: